943 words

 What’s Actually at Risk#

-Let me be specific about what’s vulnerable and what isn’t.
+Let me be specific about what’s exposed and what isn’t.

 Vulnerable: